valentinHenry/Vim-class/CheatSheet.md

 ## Search
 - /[stuff_here] search next
 - ?[studd_here] search previous
-- n to go to the next one, N the previous one (for the search)
+- n to go to the next one, N the previous one (in the search order)

 ## Mods (3 of many)
 ### Default